Dmitry Mezentsev

-Dmitry Fyodorovich Mezentsev (Дми́трий Фёдорович Ме́зенцев; born 18 August 1959, Leningrad) is a Russian politician and diplomat serving since 2021 as the State Secretary of the Union State of Russia and Belarus.
-Previously he was Ambassador of Russia to Belarus (2019–2021), Senator from Sakhalin Oblast (2015–2019), Secretary-General of the Shanghai Cooperation Organisation (2013–2015) and Governor of Irkutsk Oblast (2009–2012).
+Dmitry Fyodorovich Mezentsev (Дми́трий Фёдорович Ме́зенцев; born 18 August 1959) is a Russian politician and diplomat serving as the Presidential Plenipotentiary Representative in the Constitutional Court of Russia since April 2025.
+Previously he served as the State Secretary of the Union State of Russia and Belarus (2021–2025), Russia's Ambassador to Belarus (2019–2021), Senator from Sakhalin Oblast (2015–2019), Secretary-General of the Shanghai Cooperation Organisation (2013–2015) and Governor of Irkutsk Oblast (2009–2012).

 In 2012 Mezentsev ran for President of Russia, but was rejected by the Central Election Commission.

+Early life

+Mezentsev was born on 18 August 1959 in Leningrad, then part of the Russian SFSR.

 2012 presidential campaign

 Mezentsev tried to run for President of Russia in 2012.
 On 14 December 2011, the trade Union Committee of the East Siberian railway nominated Dmitry Mezentsev as a presidential candidate.
 His candidacy was supported by the then President of Russian Railways Vladimir Yakunin.
 However, the CEC rejected Mezentsev's candidacy, as after checking the signatures collected in his support, too many signatures were not recognized as valid.

 On 19 March 2021, Mezentsev was relieved of his post as ambassador to Belarus by presidential decree.
 On the same day President of Belarus Alexander Lukashenko appointed Mezentsev State Secretary of the Union State of Russia and Belarus, replacing Grigory Rapota.